Raiden (Metal Gear): Critical reaction

 Raiden's role in Metal Gear Solid 2 has been analyzed by several writers, who said he is intended to represent the player.
 His interactions with veteran Solid Snake identify the former as "a Metal Gear fan".
 As the game progresses it is stated that Raiden "has become Snake", having developed skills similar to those he gained from taking part in the Big Shell's fights that resemble Metal Gear Solids Shadow Moses Island.
 When an artificial intelligence tells Raiden to "turn off the console", which confuses both Raiden and the player, this is first interpreted as a fourth wall-breaking joke, but the game's climax goes deeper into Raiden's connection with the player.
 Both the player and Raiden take different paths at the game's end; the player is told not to waste time playing games while Raiden's character is expanded with his decision to move on with his life, rejecting his previous identity by discarding the dog tags the player wore in the beginning.
 VG247 wrote the game helps Raiden to better distinguish himself, and for the player to distance themselves, from Snake's revered image by deconstructing the latter as an unreliable ally.
 The recurring plot twist involving Raiden's life and the people with whom he often interacts have been praised as being early post-truth content in a video game.
+The character's romantic relationship with Rosemary became popular over how much the narrative reminds the protagonist of how they met and propose in the ending.